infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

     * care in an institution.
     * “Permanency Planning” programmes – which aim to support families to care for children in their homes – have been introduced, “at least on a trial basis,” in almost every state
 	* Small group homes which are argued to be more personal than large institutions and guardianship are included as “subalternatives.”

-- According to a paper on alternative care in India, these are the existing community-based care models in India
+- According to a paper on alternative care in India, these are the existing community-based care models in India:

 ## Community Based Child Protection